cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 .. note::

           Before you install make sure that you have an up to date version of python installed.
 We recommend you use 3.8.1 or newer.
 Python can be downloaded and installed from https://www.python.org/downloads/.
+On
+          Windows you will also need to install the C++ commandline build tools as some cryptographic libraries need to be recompiled in 3.8.1.

           Likely the code will work with earlier versions starting from 3.7.4.
           We know that Python 3.6 has bugs and should not be used.
 Although